SaraMc12/Reading_list/README.md

 ### What is next

-*If I didnt get time to do it, breaking up the various functionality and seperating them into different js files that would live inside the SRC file and export them into the BookSearch file to make the code cleaner and easier to make changes to.
+*If I didnt get time to do it, breaking up the remaiing functions in BookSearch.js and seperating them into different js files that would live inside the SRC file and export them into the MainApp.js file to make the code cleaner and easier to make changes to.

 ### Nice to haves